Traackr/staatus/README.md

 # staatus

-A PHP app for enabling a "/staatus" slash command for your Slack team.
+A PHP app for enabling a "/staatus" Slack command for querying your team's status.
 Makes use of the [Silex](http://silex.sensiolabs.org/) web framework, which can easily be deployed to Heroku.

 ## Deploying